Huta Pieniacka: History

 The village of Huta Pieniacka no longer exists.
-Most of the houses were burned during the massacre and only the school and a Roman Catholic church remained.
-Both of these buildings were demolished after the war, and in the area of the village there is a pasture for cattle.
-There is a post with a Ukrainian inscription Center of the former village, but it does not mention the name of the village.
+All the homes were burned during the massacre, with only the school and the Roman Catholic church remaining.
+Both of these buildings were demolished after the war, and the area where the village once stood, is a pasture where cattle now graze.
+A concrete post with an inscription in Ukrainian was placed in what was the center of the former village, but the inscribed plaque with the village name disappeared sometime during the 1990s.

 Recent events

 In 2009, the then presidents of the two countries, Lech Kaczyński and Viktor Yushchenko respectively, visited the site to pay tribute to the victims.

-The monument in the now non-existent village of Huta Pieniacka in Lviv region in western Ukraine was erected in memory of the hundreds of people who lived in the then Polish village and were brutally killed in 1944 by a police regiment.
+The monument stands in the now non-existent village of Huta Pieniacka in the modern-day Lviv oblast of western Ukraine, where it was erected in memory of the approximately 1000 residents, of the then Polish village, who were brutally burned to death inside the village church, barns, and homes by the SS regiment on the 28th of February 1944.

-On the 9th of January 2017 the Monument to Polish Victims of World War II Massacre was vandalized.
-A stone cross was blown up, while two stone tables with the names of the Poles killed during the 1944 massacre were damaged.
+On the 9th of January 2017, the Monument for the Victims of the World War II Massacre, was vandalized.
+The stone cross was blown up, and the two stone tables, with names of the persons killed in the 1944 massacre were damaged.